MarcinOrlowski/lombok-php/docs/README.md

 **IMPORTANT** This step is crucial as `Lombok PHP` must know when object it supports is being destroyed and to remove its internal configuration.
 It's because the `spl_object_id()` is used internally to identify each object and returned identifier is only guaranteed to be unique during object's lifetime.
-The method is explicitely documented to reuse identifiers of destroyed objects for new ones, so it could lead to unexpected results if old object configuration is still in place without the cleanup step.
+The method is explicitly documented to reuse identifiers of destroyed objects for new ones, so it could lead to unexpected results if old object configuration is still in place without the cleanup step.